Getting Started with Live

 Registration

-If you’d like to change lists, click “Update Registration” to select a new list.
+If you’d like to change lists, click “Update Connection” to select a new list.

-You can also choose to keep registration open after the event has ended, so that anyone who would like to watch afterwards needs to enter their information, and you can continue collecting audience member data.
+You can also keep registration open after the event has ended, so anyone who would like to watch afterwards needs to enter their information, and you can continue collecting audience member data.

-It includes the name of your event, the date, and the event thumbnail.
+The registration page includes the name of your event, the date, and the event graphic.

 By default, registrants will be asked for their first and last name, as well as email.